ANTIBACTERIAL ACTIVITY OF THE METABOLITES OF ASPERGILLUS CHEVALIERI AND TRICHODERMA HARZIANUM

 Objective: This study sought to preliminarily investigate the inhibitory effect of metabolites of Aspergillus chevalieri and Trichoderma harzianum on a number of pathogenic bacteria.

-Methods: The agar well diffusion method was employed to determine the antimicrobial activity of the metabolites against Enterococcus faecalis, methicillin-resistant Staphylococcus aureus (MRSA), Salmonella typhi, Escherichia coli and Pseudomonas aeruginosa..
+Methods: The agar well diffusion method was employed to determine the antimicrobial activity of the fungal metabolites.
+The test microorganisms were Enterococcus faecalis, methicillin-resistant Staphylococcus aureus (MRSA), Salmonella typhi, Escherichia coli and Pseudomonas aeruginosa.

-Conclusion: Metabolites of A. chevalieri and T. harzianum exhibited broad-spectrum activity, and this can be exploited to produce antibiotics.
+Conclusion: Metabolites of A. chevalieri and T. harzianum exhibited broad-spectrum activity, and this can be exploited as a source for novel antibiotics.

 2. Peleg AY, Hooper DC.
 Hospital-acquired infections due to gram-negative bacteria.
 N Engl J Med 2010;362:1804–13.

 3. Golkar Z, Bagasra O, Pace DG.
 Bacteriophage therapy: a potential solution for the antibiotic resistance crisis.
 J Infect Dev Ctries 2014;8:129–36.

 4. Smith R. The true cost of antimicrobial resistance.
 Br Med J 2013;346:f1493.